sagar-datta/galerie/README.md

 A modern, responsive photo gallery application showcasing images from various cities around the world.
 This gallery, known as "Galerie de Sagar", is built with React, TypeScript, and Vite.

+## 🎯 Design Inspiration

+The design of this gallery is inspired by the specimen of Neue Helvetica shown in the [Helvetica Wikipedia page](https://upload.wikimedia.org/wikipedia/commons/2/28/HelveticaSpecimenCH.svg).
+Created in January 2008, this public domain specimen has influenced:

+- Typography: Heavy use of Helvetica font family
+- Color Palette: Clean, minimal colors based on the specimen
+- Layout Structure: Grid-based organization reminiscent of type specimens
+- Visual Hierarchy: Clear, structured presentation of information

+This inspiration ties the gallery to the rich history of Swiss typography while providing a clean, modern presentation for photography.

 ## ✨ Features

 - **🖼️ Dynamic Image Gallery**: Responsive grid layout with modal view for detailed image viewing